TravelWake Score

 Strong country setup

-1 live city guide is already part of the Netherlands slate, with 4 more queued.
+4 live city guides are already part of the Netherlands slate, with 1 more queued.

 Source note